joeally06/FPP-Website/docs/INSTALLATION.md

 This guide walks you through **every step** of installing and configuring FPP Control Center on **Linux or macOS** systems.

-> **Note:** FPP Control Center requires Linux or macOS.
-It is designed for Raspberry Pi, Ubuntu, Debian, or Mac environments where FPP runs.
+> **Note:** FPP Control Center is designed for Linux (Raspberry Pi, Ubuntu, Debian, CentOS, Fedora) and macOS environments where FPP runs.

 **Estimated Time:**
 - **Local Network Setup:** 15-20 minutes